 5 Best Places To Establish Backup Residency Right Now

-Live and Invest Overseas’ annual Retire Overseas Conference is primarily a lifestyle event; the focus is on where and how to live or retire overseas.
+This is primarily a lifestyle event; the focus is on where and how to live or retire overseas.

-However, increasingly, many who join us in the room are looking not for help making a specific move… but for options.
-They want to be prepared should things back home turn in a direction that makes them overly uncomfortable.
 They want to know about the best places to establish residency that don’t require you to be physically present in the country… as well as options for picking up another passport.

 Other countries featured at this week’s Retire Overseas Conference require at least five years of residency before you can apply for naturalization.
 That said, five years isn’t bad.
 Some countries—Andorra and Switzerland, for example—require 20 and 12 years, respectively, of residency before you can qualify for citizenship.

 The best option for European citizenship right now is Portugal.
 Residency is relatively easy to obtain in this country, and you are eligible for naturalization after five years.
 Additionally, Portugal offers a residency program that comes with important tax breaks.

 When considering various residency options, remember to factor in the total costs (beyond minimum monthly income requirements).
 You’ll have attorney and government fees up front, and, if applying with a spouse or other dependents, you may have additional income requirements and fees.